Razer1724/docs_updated/assets/RVC/Local/Applio.md

 ###### ‎
 - Frequency of the <u>[saving checkpoints](https://docs.ai-hub.wtf/extra/glossary/#checkpoints)</u>, based on the <u>[epochs](https://docs.ai-hub.wtf/rvc/resources/epochs--tensorboard/)</u>.
 ‎
-- If you are a newbie, simply leave it at `15`.
+- If you are a newbie, simply leave it at `15`, but if you wish to be percise set it to `1`.

     <img src="..\applio-img\4-freq.png" alt="image" width="420">‎
 ‎